Satisfactory Academic Progress

 Options for reinstating your financial aid

-If you lose your aid eligibility due to lack of satisfactory academic progress, there are two options available to you.
+If you lose your aid eligibility due to lack of satisfactory academic progress, there are two options available to you: Improve your status or submit an appeal.

 Improve your status